tristanGIANDO/Autodesk_Maya_scripts/README.md

 Even if I don't code the same way today, they really helped me learn Python.

-There are also trials of Maya stages, including a modular rig.
+There are also trials of Maya files, including a modular rig.